AasthaDG/seattle-food-access-analysis/README.md

 ![Data Quality](outputs/chart5_data_quality.png)

-Overall, the dataset is in decent shape — but the missing geocoordinates and inconsistent hours formatting are the most impactful gaps for operational use.
+Overall, the dataset is in decent shape, but the missing geocoordinates and inconsistent hours formatting are the most impactful gaps for operational use.

 ---